FlorianGraef/basic-lane-line-detection/writeup.md

 The pipeline would be more flexible by operating on the contrast edges alone and would have a fair chance to detect lane lines in more irregular colours.
 The general purpose of lane markings requires a good contrast.
 Exploiting just this feature by using canny edge detection should ensure generalizability of the model which may be required in special conditions.

 Instead of simply averaging the intersections of extrapolated hough lines linear regression combined with outlier detection could be applied to the two hough line groups to filter out noise.

+Overall there are many possible improvements to be explored but a good balance of necessary update rate of the pipeline and complexity of the pipeline needs to be found under constraint computational power available in the car.
+The analysis underlying this report is carried out offline on videos that alread exist but in an actual car would have to be done on the fly in realtime.
+If the pipeline takes too long to run process individual frames because the computations are too time consuming, the car might be elsewhere until the processed image arrives and possibly frames have to be dropped for processing in order to keep up.
+It seems imperative to have a high update rate of processed images, maybe dependent on the speed of travel and dynamics of the traffic situation.
+A highway possibly does not require a update rate as high as a inner city situation with cars and other traffic participants travelling a lot less predictable and in differing directions.